 Elasticity should determine how high or low your pricing should be; that's just the basic rule of supply and demand.
 The number of participants gathered in your previous events should guide you.
 In case of high demand, it is safe to apply higher fees.
 An additional step would be to also compare your registration fees with those of competitors to further ascertain market demand and price elasticity.

 Price affordability can be perceived differently by different groups of people; the financial capabilities of students, university staff, and business executives, for example, aren't equal, thus applying lower rates to groups of lower financial means (of your target audience) is due to ensure they can attend your event too.

 Differentiation of fees should also be considered when organizing an international event; for example, while your registration fees are considered affordable to Americans, Europeans and certain Middle Easterners, participants from developing countries may beg to differ.
 This contrast in perceptions needs to be observed when creating a pricing scheme to not restrict certain groups from attending your event.

 The content of your event:

-What your event has to offer is perhaps the most important determiner of participants' choice of purchasing and attending; participants need to see value in your event's content and offerings hence, all event organizers: do take note!
-Analysing your target audience's interests and purchasing patterns through short surveys will guide you in designing an event program worthy of their hard-earned dollars.
+What your event has to offer is perhaps the most important determiner of participants' choice of purchasing and attending; participants need to see value in your event's content and offerings hence, all event organizers, do take note!
+Analyzing your target audience's interests and purchasing patterns through short surveys will guide you in designing an event program worthy of their hard-earned dollars.